Today we are talking about the best Nikon lens for portraits and wedding photography.

 Great lens; I recommend you get one, especially now because they’re so inexpensive, and it works so well with the FTZ adapter.

-I’ve always been completely satisfied with the way this lens works.
+I’ve always been delighted with the way this lens works.

-The way it focuses, it’s super-fast autofocus really fast it doesn’t miss.
+The way it focuses, it’s super-fast autofocus fast it doesn’t miss.

-It’s just great, and it doesn’t miss the FTZ adapter on your z series camera too.
+It’s excellent and doesn’t miss the FTZ adapter on your Z series camera.

-So, in 2021 and beyond, I think this lens still has value, and I think it will have value for years to come.
+So, in 2021 and beyond, I think this lens still has value and will have value for years.

 Sigma 17-50mm F2.8: (Best lens for wedding photography Nikon D7200)

-I’m going to be giving you three reasons why I love this lens and why I totally recommend it to anyone that asks what should be their first lens.
+I will give three reasons why I love this lens and recommend it to anyone asking what their first lens should be.

-The first reason is actually the affordability of this lens at about a very low price if you buy a brand new one.
+The first reason is this lens’s affordability, which is very low if you buy a brand-new one.

-I think that is a huge save and a huge bang for your buck when you look at everything you can do with this lens.
+That is a huge save and a massive bang for your buck when you look at everything you can do with this lens.

 The second reason why I love this lens is the versatility that it comes with.

-It is a 17-50 millimeter lens, which equals about a 25 to 75-millimeter focal length, and this is actually very helpful when it comes to shooting just about anything.
+It is a 17-50 millimeter lens, which equals about a 25 to 75-millimeter focal length, which is very helpful when shooting about anything.

-Honestly, I’ve never had any issues with this lens because of its versatility of it it’s been super helpful.
+I’ve never had any issues with this lens because of its versatility.
+It’s been super helpful.

 I’ve shot weddings, events, street photography, landscape photography, portraits, YouTube, and vlogging.